jjromeo/Javascript-RPS/README.md

-Using Javascript to rewrite a game of Rock Paper Scissors originally written in Ruby, including testing using jasmine.
+Using Javascript to rewrite a game of Rock Paper Scissors originally written in Ruby, including testing using jasminegit git .